History of the Albert P. Smith Music Center

 This will normally be in the semester prior to your expected recital.
 The form must be signed by your applied instructor and on file in the Music Office to begin the process.

-- Perform a Recital Hearing for the music faculty during the first quarter of the semester of your expected recital.
+- Perform a Recital Hearing for the music faculty approximately 2-3 weeks prior to the scheduled date of the recital.
 Your applied instructor must be present for this hearing.
 All of the material being performed on the recital must be presented at this hearing.
 If the student is approved for a recital no substitutions or additions of repertoire may occur after this point.
 The sophomore recital is performed in lieu of the MUS 262 Jury and the faculty who are present at the recital will award your grade.

 - Complete the Recital Checklist Form.
 This form is available in the music office.

 The music faculty will encourage all music majors to be in attendance at sophomore recitals.
 We feel that it is important that music students support each other in their musical pursuits and that they acknowledge the effort and hard work required in preparing a recital.

 All students who study applied music and their co-requisite performance classes are required to attend at least five concerts each semester.
 You may attend five types of concerts each semester but at least one of them must be a classical concert:

 3. A jazz concert – such as a presentation at Founders on the first Sunday of each month or the many Jazz Series at SCMC or Fountain Street Church.
 The GRCC Jazz Night concerts or similar concerts presented at other universities would also work well for this genre.

 4. An educational concert – any performance presented by the GRCC choral or instrumental ensembles and those of any other college or university.
 You may also attend high school performances to meet the requirement for this type of concert.